Harold K. Bengsch Award

 - Have a primary place of employment within Greene County, but outside the employment of the Springfield-Greene County Health Department.

-Due to COVID-19, there will not be a 2020 Harold K. Bengsch Award ceremony.
+Due to COVID-19, the Harold K. Bengsch Award ceremony is on hold.